DavidJohnQuinlan/python_packages/README.md

 `pip install wheel`

-Now install your Python package locally using the command from the root of your repository:
+Now install your Python package locally using the following command from the root of your repository:

 `pip install .`

 Use the `pip freeze` command to confirm that the Python package has been installed.
-In this case the package name will be defined as the name defined in the setup.py script.
+In this case the name of your Python package will be the name defined in the setup.py script.

 ### Use your package locally
 In this section we will explore how to use your Python package locally within a